krayoola/middle-earth/README.md

 ## Improvements and recommendation

-- Pipeline/Action creation for CI.
+- Give some love on the Mordor code base.

+- CI/Pipeline integration (Jenkins, Travis or Github actions etc)

-- Separation of mono this repo on a 3 different repositories to have a parallel development.
+- Separation of this mono repo into 3 different repositories to enable a parallel contribution from other developers.

 - Enrich unit tests with more assertions and cases for both services.

 - Enhance test using property-based testing libraries such as [ScalaCheck](https://github.com/typelevel/scalacheck) etc.

-- Create a black box/functional testing.
+- black box/functional testing.

-- Give some love on the Mordor code base.

-- Create a web app (probably built on [react](https://github.com/facebook/react)/[vue](https://github.com/vuejs/vue):type-script) for better stream response representation.
+- web app (probably built on [react](https://github.com/facebook/react)/[vue](https://github.com/vuejs/vue):type-script) for better stream response representation.

-- add logging libraries such as [log4cats](https://github.com/typelevel/log4cats) etc
+- add logging libraries such as [log4cats](https://github.com/typelevel/log4cats) etc.

-- Apply Authentication and Authentication Layer on both Gondor and Mordor Services
+- Apply Authentication and Authentication Layer on both Gondor and Mordor Services.

   - TLS
   - Session based/Cookie based

 - integrate refactoring and linting tool such as [scalafix](https://github.com/scalacenter/scalafix).

+- Tapir Integration for API documentation.

+- Expose health check APIs for both services.

+- Create a performance testing suite using [Gatling.io](https://github.com/gatling/gatling)

 ## Demo